 The British are coming—hopefully with a PFS-awareness program on par with that of the French.

-According to a February 16 memo from Amelia White, MD, Medical Accessor for the UK’s Medicines and Healthcare products Regulatory Agency (MHRA), the agency is conducting a safety review of finasteride 1 mg.
+According to a February 16 memo from the UK’s Medicines and Healthcare products Regulatory Agency (MHRA), the agency is conducting a safety review of finasteride 1 mg.

-“This topic was discussed at our recent signal meeting and has led to several action points which we are currently undertaking,” Dr. White told PFS patients who have complained to the agency about finasteride.
-Those points, she continued, include:
+“This topic was discussed at our recent signal meeting and has led to several action points which we are currently undertaking,” an MHRA doctor leading the investigation told PFS patients who have complained to the agency about finasteride.
+Those points, conveyed via an emailed memo, include:

 • Assessment of the available scientific literature